Marcello Tonelli: Lifesaving

-Tonelli entered the sport of lifesaving at the age of 45, competing in both open and masters categories.
-In the M45 age group he set three world records, ratified by the International Life Saving Federation, in the 200m obstacle swim and the 100m rescue medley.
+Tonelli entered the sport of lifesaving at 45, representing the Canary Islands in both open and masters competitions.
+In the M45 age group he set two world records — ratified by the International Life Saving Federation — in the 200m obstacle swim and the 100m rescue medley.
+In 2025, competing in the M50 division, he achieved three more world records in the same two events plus the 50m manikin carry.
+Notably, his times in the 200m obstacle swim and 100m rescue medley were faster than the standing world records in the M45 and M40 categories.

 Swimming

-In the late 1990s Tonelli swam for the Pacific Tigers in the NCAA Division I under U.S. Olympics coach Ray Looze.
-Years later, in Australia, he was the oldest competitor at the FINA Swimming World Cup in both 2005 and 2007.
+He competed in Italy until the summer of 1996, helping his team Snam Milano win the first of five consecutive national titles — a record and an historic feast at the time.
+In the late 1990s Tonelli swam for the Pacific Tigers in the NCAA Division I under coach Ray Looze.
+Over four years, he medaled individually at the Big West Conference and helped win the 4×200 freestyle relay title.
+Years later, as a naturalized Australian, he was the oldest qualifier at the FINA Swimming World Cup in both 2005 and 2007.

 A medley specialist, Tonelli held various national records as a masters swimmer in Spain, Italy and Australia.
-Over the years he has ranked No. 1 in the world in the 100-200-400 meters medley and won multiple medals at World and European masters championships.
+Over the years he has ranked No. 1 in the world in the 100-200-400 meters medley and won multiple titles at World and European masters championships.